Take a stroll through the enchanting alleys of Taipa Village.

 Taipa Village is a great day trip destination if you are looking for something for everyone!
-It’s located close to the Cotai strip (casino central) and yet it’s a charming, rustic neighbourhood that retains a real historical feel.
-The enchanting alleys of Taipa Village are filled with traditional Chinese shops, beautifully colored colonial villas, stunning churches, ancient temples and huge amounts of restaurants and a very vibrant snack street.
+It’s located close to the Cotai strip (casino central), yet it’s a charming rustic neighbourhood that retains a real historical feel to it.
+It reminds me of my childhood as it’s one of the few areas that hasn’t changed too much in the last few decades.
+The enchanting alleys of Taipa Village are filled with old walk-up residential homes, traditional Chinese shops, beautifully coloured pastel villas, stunning churches, ancient temples, huge amounts of restaurants and a very vibrant snack street.

 Read more: Sassy’s Guide to NAPE, Macau